 In addition to the monetary award, the Coca-Cola Scholars Foundation greatly values staying connected to their recipients even after college.
-CCSF hosts frequent receptions for Scholars including two Leadership Summits, where Scholars from all classes may return to Atlanta for a Leadership Summit once every five years to engage in interactive sessions developed by alumni.
+The Foundation hosts frequent receptions for Scholars throughout the country and also invites Scholars from all classes to return to Atlanta for a Leadership Summit once every five years to engage in interactive sessions developed by alumni.

 The Coca-Cola Scholar Foundation’s vision is to develop a powerful network of community leaders, touched by Coca-Cola, whose vision will help shape the world, leaving a lasting legacy for generations to come.

 What about applicants who have parents affiliated with Coca-Cola?

 If your parent is a Coca-Cola employee, you may not apply for the Coca-Cola Scholars Scholarship.
 Please contact our office at 1-800-306-2653 for information about other scholarship opportunities.